astier/xswm/README.md

 xswm can be remotely controlled with `xswm <cmd>`.
 Currently only two commands are supported:

-- `xswm delete` to close focused window
+- `xswm close` to close focused window
 - `xswm last`  to focus the last window

 To quit send the `SIGTERM` signal with `pkill xswm`. xswm will catch the signal and exit gracefully.